RULES OF PROCEDURE

 1. Commencement of Meetings.

 2. Agenda - The Chairman, with the County Executive, shall prepare an agenda for each meeting.
-Any member having matters to be considered by the Board shall submit them to the County Executive for inclusion on an appropriate agenda, in consultation with the Chairman.
+Any member having matters to be considered by the Board, as well as any presentations to make to the Board, which shall include any written or graphic materials, and/or audio or video recordings of any kind to be read, viewed, heard, observed, and/or considered by the Board at any point during any meeting, shall submit them to the County Executive for inclusion on an appropriate agenda, in consultation with the Chairman, and such materials shall be included with the other materials dispatched to Board members and the public for that meeting’s agenda in preparation for the meeting.

 3. Consent Agenda - The Chairman is authorized and directed, in consultation with the County Executive, to prepare a consent agenda for regular Board meetings, for matters of a routine, non-controversial nature. .
 Motions to approve the consent agenda shall not be debatable, and shall be adopted only by unanimous consent of all Board members present at the meeting.
 Matters may be removed from the consent agenda and placed on the regular agenda for presentation, questions, or debate at the request of any Board member, the County Executive, or the County Attorney.

-4. Citizens' Time - The Board shall set aside thirty (30) minutes as Citizens' Time at the beginning of each afternoon session of a regular meeting of the Board, and again at the beginning of each evening session or a regular meeting.
-During Citizens’ Time the Board will receive comment from any citizen on any item not on the public hearing calendar for the day, without restriction, provided that t the use of obscenity or other speech tending to create a breach of the peace is prohibited; and provided further that no individual citizen shall be permitted to address the Board for more than three (3) minutes.
+4. Citizens' Time -The Board shall set aside Citizens' Time at the beginning of each afternoon session of a regular meeting of the Board, and again at the beginning of each evening session or a regular meeting.
+During Citizens’ Time the Board will receive comment from any citizen on any item not on the public hearing calendar for the day, provided that the use of obscenity or other speech tending to create a breach of the peace is prohibited; and provided further that no individual citizen shall be permitted to address the Board for more than three (3) minutes.
 The Chairman is vested with the Board’s authority to enforce these limitations.
 Individuals wishing to speak at Citizens’ Time shall sign up to speak by providing their name and address on a list provided for this purpose by the Clerk to the Board.
-Citizens residing in Prince William County shall be called to speak prior to citizens residing outside of the County.
-The Chairman shall allocate the aforesaid thirty (30) minutes among those speakers in an equitable manner if all who desire to speak cannot be afforded the full three (3) minutes within the thirty (30) minute allotment.
+Citizens residing in Prince William County shall be called to speak prior to citizens residing outside of the County

 6. County Executive, County Attorney, and Board Matters - To the maximum extent possible County Executive, County Attorney, and Board matters shall be scheduled in the period from 2:00 P.M. to 4:00 P.M. at the regular Board meetings.
 Under unusual circumstances, they may be scheduled at such other time during a regular meeting as the Chairman may deem expedient.

-7. Administrative and Informational Matters - Administrative and informational matters shall not be placed on the agenda or considered by the Board until the interested member shall have ascertained from the administrative staff, through the County Executive, that all appropriate administrative actions have been taken, or until an unreasonable amount of time following a request for administrative action has elapsed and insufficient action has been taken.
+7. Administrative and Informational Matters - Administrative and Informational Matters - Administrative and informational matters shall not be placed on the agenda or considered by the Board until the interested member shall have ascertained from the administrative staff, through the County Executive, that all appropriate administrative actions have been taken, or until an unreasonable amount of time following a request for administrative action has elapsed and insufficient action has been taken.

 Matters having to do with actions or failures to act by the administrative staff shall not be placed on the agenda or considered by the Board until the County Executive shall have been given a reasonable opportunity to furnish the interested member or members with an explanatory statement.